Ricki Lake (1993 talk show): Topic selection

-Methodology
+Guest and audience recruitment

+To recruit guests, the show posted notices in the middle of episodes—known as carts—which provided viewers with upcoming episode topics and the show's phone number.
+According to Steinberg, the show featured 12 to 14 guests per episode.

+The show's audience primarily consisted of college-aged students and young women.

 The methodology for securing guests on the show, common to many shows similar to it, was as such: Producers would brainstorm and come up with a show title or theme.
 During an aired episode of the program spots would run for shows in pre-production.
 The goal was to recruit persons who may have a situation in their life that fits with the proposed topic.
 Hotline messages would be screened and the most promising prospects would be contacted by a production assistant.
 The potential guest would be interviewed about their situation.
 Guests chosen to appear on the show were booked airfare to New York City, brought to the television studio and sent to specific "green rooms", inside which they were briefed in more detail on how the show would be taped.
 One of the producers then sat down with each guest to reiterate the story, including emphasis on various phrases or statements the guest might have made during pre-interviews.
 Guests were given an appearance and confidentiality contract to sign and installments were recorded in real-time, which took approximately 80 minutes to complete.
 Lake came into the audience for taped segments and, during the paused portion (where commercial breaks were inserted), she left the audience to consult with producers.
 The final show was aired approximately one month later.
 However, if the guest (or guests) lied to the producers prior to coming on air, they were forced off the set and their travel arrangements cancelled.
 This happened twice during the show's run, and both events aired.

+Broadcast history and release

+Ricki Lake was syndicated worldwide.
+In the United States, it was initially distributed by Columbia Pictures Television Distribution and placed in first-run syndication on September 13, 1993.